joshtow/Amazon-Macie-and-Lake-Formation-TBAC/README.md

 In this lab, we're going to use a very small dataset that containers some sensitive personal and financial information.

-1. Download the following CSV file with dummy customer data: [customers.csv](data/customers.csv)
+1. Download the following CSV file with dummy customer data: [customers.csv](data/customers.csv).
+Note: click on the link, click on "Raw" and save the file to your local disk.
-2. Navigate to S3 in the AWS Management Console, and click on the bucket named "<accountID>-macielflab-data".
+2. Navigate to [Amazon S3](https://console.aws.amazon.com/s3/ in the AWS Management Console, and click on the bucket named "<accountID>-macielflab-data".
-3. Click "Create folder", and enter "Customers" as the Folder name - note that this name is case sensitive.
+3. Click "Create folder", and enter "Customers" as the Folder name - note that this name is case sensitive and ends with an 's'.
 Click "Create folder".
 ![](/images/s3/createfolder.PNG)
 4. Click into the newly created folder, click "Upload".
 Select the CSV file you downloaded earlier and click "Upload" to load the data into the bucket.
 ![](/images/s3/upload.PNG)